TylkoDemon/dear-imgui-unity/README.md

 Full setup with examples of this package can be found at [https://github.com/TylkoDemon/Dear-Imgui-For-Unity](https://github.com/TylkoDemon/Dear-Imgui-For-Unity)

 To draw IMGUI after UI in Camera-Space, this package utilizes HDRP-UI-Camera-Stacking which can be found at [https://github.com/alelievr/HDRP-UI-Camera-Stacking](https://github.com/alelievr/HDRP-UI-Camera-Stacking)
+ - HDRP Feature was not tested on newer versions of Unity such as 2022 or 2023 (Unity 6) and I do not have any plans to do so.
+ - The Screen-Space Overlay UI approach used for URP should work without issues tho.
+ - In the future, I plan to remove the HDRP-UI-Camera-Stacking package and relay just on RenderingMode.IntoRenderTexture mode for HDRP.

 ### Limitation